 The word ‘anxiety’ covers a broad range of conditions, ranging from a casual reference to a mood surrounding an unpleasant, anticipated event (“I feel anxious about that peer review session”), all the way to a clear sign of a debilitating disorder (“I can’t get on that plane”).
 Within that spectrum, psychiatrists have identified some major types of anxiety disorder that manifest in very different ways but can be equally devastating to your personal and professional life if left untreated.
 We’re sharing some of the most common types of anxiety disorder to help you recognize what your own symptoms might correspond to so you can get the help you deserve at our mental health treatment center and our anxiety treatment program.

 Generalized Anxiety Disorder

 Generalized anxiety disorder (GAD) manifests as a state of constant worry and fear, not unlike a cloud that won’t stop hovering over your head.
 You can’t see your way out of it.
 GAD injects a persistent, unrelenting sense of impending doom that affects how you approach upcoming situations and interactions.
 Chronic worrying, not always with a clear reason, only enhances the persistence of symptoms, which can include insomnia, upset stomach, restlessness, and fatigue.

-Many people have trouble distinguishing between panic attack vs anxiety attack.
+Many people have trouble distinguishing between a panic attack and an anxiety attack.
 Panic emerges from a state of anxiety that’s been triggered into an acute event that can feel critically dangerous.
 People suffering from panic attacks may even rush to the ER in fear that they are dying because of a number of physical symptoms, such as shortness of breath, palpitations, tingling or numbness, hyperventilation, nausea, and lightheadedness.
 When attacks are repeated and severe, they may cross into a disorder that alters behavior to avoid triggers, such as crowds or an airplane (anywhere difficult to escape from) out of fear of experiencing another attack.

 Post-Traumatic Stress Disorder